 - Attractive finishes.
 Many renters are willing to pay more for attractive finishes, such as stylish cabinets, countertops, and fixture selections.
 Even better, many options like quartz counters and luxury vinyl plank flooring are both attractive and durable.

 - Outdoor space.
 Creating an aesthetically pleasing space around your ADU will make your rental a more pleasant space to live in.
 Adding an outdoor space like a patio, terrace, or yard access adds to the welcoming & relaxing atmosphere that many renters are looking for.
+Check out Trueline for patio design ideas for your ADU build.

 How do I rent out my ADU?